| I am trying to complete

 is a photo of them, with Isabella in her pretty wedding dress and William in

+a frock coat.
 I wonder how they travelled from Calcutta to Umbala in the Punjab?

 Probably by train.
 Not much is known of the years there.
 As was common for